nafmo/wwenetwork-linkmap/README.md

 rendered all old video links invalid.
 I then updated the mapping to provide links from both version 1 and version 2 to the version 3 links.

+In January 2025, Netflix aquired all the assets of WWE Network where I live.
+The WWE Network links are still active for the territories where the Network is still live, but there is no transfer to Netflix for me, so I added another map.

 ## Current state

 The list is far from complete, it only contains the events that I had linked